-A: The Community Plan discourages the introduction of large animals.
+A: The Community Plan discourages the introduction of large animals on lots less than 10 acres.
 However, we would be happy to help any interested buyers in locating a nearby boarding facility.

 Q: Does my driveway have to be paved?